Kellyville, Oklahoma – Small Town America

 Over the next several decades, Kellyville continued to grow slowly.
 Most of the residents commute to Sapulpa or Tulsa for work.
 Many of the current residents and visitors enjoy outdoor activities at nearby Heyburn Lake.

-On the east side of Kellyville were the remains of an old rock motel was torn down in 2007.
-The stone cabins served as an inspiration for the best-selling book Preposterous Papa, by Lewis Meyer, whose dad, Max, built the cabins.
-In the center of town, an old cotton gin continued to stand for decades until the Spring of 2011 when it was razed—unfortunately, another lost icon.
+On the east side of Kellyville were the remains of an old rock motel that was torn down in 2007.
+The stone cabins inspired Lewis Meyer’s best-selling book Preposterous Papa, whose dad, Max, built the cabins.
+In the center of town, an old cotton gin stood for decades until the Spring of 2011, when it was razed—unfortunately, another lost icon.
 The only remnant left of old Route 66 in this small town is an old building that once served as a diner.

 An abandoned factory between Kellyville and Bristow has seen better days, Kathy Weiser-Alexander.